-Cottage One is an intensive residential treatment program that provides clinical interventions for adolescents, both male and female, with mild mental handicap and severe deficits in social competency skills.
-Diagnostically, these youths present with multiple childhood disorders including: Pervasive Developmental Disorder, Attention Deficit Hyperactivity Disorder (ADHD), Conduct Disorder, Learning and Language Disabilities, Post Traumatic Stress Disorder, Dissociate Identity Disorder, Social Phobia and Mental Retardation (borderline intelligence to mild mental handicaps).
+Cottage One is an intensive campus-based treatment program that provides clinical interventions for adolescents, both male and female, with mild mental handicap and severe deficits in social competency skills.
+Diagnostically, these youths present with multiple childhood disorders including: Pervasive Developmental Disorder, Attention Deficit Hyperactivity Disorder (ADHD), Conduct Disorder, Learning and Language Disabilities, Post Traumatic Stress Disorder, Dissociate Identity Disorder, Social Phobia and Intellectual Disability (borderline intelligence to mild mental handicaps).
 Treatment practices follow a behavioural-family systems orientation, where social learning methods are used for promoting behaviour change.
 Social skills are taught with the help of structured motivation systems like the use of point cards, skill checklists and effective praise.
 There are five main teaching areas:

-Cottage One is an 11 bed intensive residential treatment program that provides treatment to developmentally delayed adolescents with severe deficits in social competency.
+Cottage One is an 11 bed intensive campus-based treatment program that provides treatment to developmentally delayed adolescents with severe deficits in social competency.
 Youth admitted to Cottage One often struggle to fit into social settings due to developmental delays, social, emotional and behavioural deficits.
 Our program provides skill teaching in a structured and predictable environment with an emphasis on improving social skills, emotional regulation and increasing independence.
 The program also attempts to strengthen family connections where possible, increase community supports and level of involvement, help develop problem solving, decision making abilities and finally increase self-awareness, self-esteem and self-control.

-When admitted to the program, youth are assessed over a six week period and counsellors work closely with the youth in order to develop a therapeutic relationship and also get an understanding of the baseline functioning of the youth.
+When admitted to the program, youth are assessed over a six-week period and counsellors work closely with the youth in order to develop a therapeutic relationship and also get an understanding of the baseline functioning of the youth.

 Individualized treatment goals are designed to address problem behaviour.
 Progress review meetings are conducted every three months where an update is given to all stakeholders.

-Psycho-educational groups are provided in order to help develop specific skills like anger management, hygiene and grooming, cooking, building self-esteem, friendship skills etc. with a focus to help youth generalize these skills to a broader environment.
-Similarly, families are involved in the treatment process through their participation in progress review meetings, parent information nights, crisis support and in home work.
+Psycho-educational groups are provided in order to help develop specific skills like anger management, hygiene and grooming, cooking, building self-esteem, friendship skills, etc., with a focus to help youth generalize these skills to a broader environment.
+Similarly, families are involved in the treatment process through their participation in progress review meetings, parent information nights, crisis support and in-home work.
 The program also invites families to participate in conducting recreational activities for youth and attending barbeque nights over the summer.

 The program also offers a range of services to youth which include activity and recreational programming, psychiatric consultation, school liaison, psychological assessment, family support, planned community involvement, volunteers, summer recreational programming and work experience.
 Staffing ratio is three youth to one staff.
 Typically, four staff work each shift and there is one overnight awake staff.